rhenanbartels/hrv/paper/paper.md

 The `hrv` is a simple and open-source Python module that comes with the most common techniques for filtering, detrending and extracting information about the ANS from the RRi signals without losing the power and flexibility of a native Python object and a numpy arrays [@numpy].
 It brings the necessary methods to work with a tachogram encapsulated in a Python class.
 In other words, once an RRi class is instantiated there are several methods available for visualization, descriptive statistics, slicing the signal in shorter segments, and displaying the metadata of the series.

 With many software available to work with HRV analysis, the main reason why the `hrv` module is being developed is to improve and simplify the interaction with an RRi series with idiomatic Python code, closer to the native objects of this language.
 The object-oriented approach offered by the present module allows a strong relation between the RRi series and its methods, especially regarding time information.
 With a class representing and encapsulating the RRi object, each RRi value is bound to its respective time information, and therefore, after actions like slicing and filtering, the RRi series still keeps track of its information.
-Additionally, the instance's properties help to keep the state of the RRi series, informing if it is already detrended and/or resampled.
+Additionally, the instance's properties help to keep the state of the RRi series, informing, for instance, if it is already detrended and/or resampled.

 The following sections present the basic workflow with an RRi series and gives a better overview of the functionalities available in the `hrv` module, starting with reading a file containing a tachogram, visualizing the given RRi series, dealing with noise filtering and detrending and, finally, calculating the time/frequency domain and non-linear HRV indices.